 User Experience: Game Graphics

 Most play-to-earn games don’t offer the same level of gameplay experience as well-established companies.
 For example, if you compare the graphics of most P2E with the latest game releases on a PlayStation or Xbox, you’ll notice the difference.
-To make it simple, some players prefer high-resolution game graphics like Fortnite and Uncharted over lower-resolution graphics of P2E games like AxieInfinity and CryptoKitties.
-However, it doesn’t imply that these king of graphics don’t have a charm on players.
-Old-school not-so-high-resolution graphics are a big hit these days.
+To make it simple, some players prefer high-resolution game graphics like Fortnite and Uncharted over the graphics of P2E games like AxieInfinity and CryptoKitties.
+However, it doesn’t imply that this kind of graphic doesn’t have a charm on players.
+Old-school graphics are a big hit these days.
 Wanna know why?
 Check out our 8-bit NFT: A Trip to Nostalgia.